 The Seminary is approved for the training of veterans and other eligible persons under the terms of the veterans education benefits.
-Students eligible for these benefits should contact the Office of Veterans Administration for more information (www.gibill.va.gov).
+Veterans may apply for benefits or learn more by going to the Office of Veterans Administration (www.gibill.va.gov).
 The Financial Aid Office will help qualified applicants file the proper forms to apply for these benefits.
-Veterans may apply for benefits by going to http://www.gibill.va.gov.